How to Use List Comprehension in Python

 Example of List Comprehension in Python

-Below is an example to better explain to you the working of list comprehension in Python Compiler.
+Below is an example to explain better how list comprehension works in Python Compiler.

 # Original list